thirdcaptain/monty/README.md

 # monty

+20180425
-Monty Bytecode Interpreter
+A Basic Interpreter of Monty Bytecode
-This is a test

-Interprets monty bytecode